ibm-cloud-architecture/refarch-cloudnative-csmo/doc/Dashboarding/Grafana/README.md

 Stop the script using `CTRL-c`.

-##Configure perl script to start with the system
+##  Step 4: Configure perl script to start with the system

 Centos 7 uses `systemd` to initialize operating system components that must be started after Linux kernel is booted.
 Configure `systemd` to start grafana_collect.pl as a daemon together with the Operating System.